About this website

 This project is currently on hold until I have time and headspace to complete it, but I fully intend to finish it in the fullness of time.

 Wine Autostart is a simple, open-source indicator that sits in the system tray.
 Its purpose is to prompt you to run Windows (R) software detected on CDs and DVDs inserted into your computer.
 You can configure which drives it monitors in the simple configuration window, and you can also tell it whether to check for updates on startup, and whether it should start on boot, amongst other things.
 While sitting in the background, Wine Autostart use next-to-no resources to ensure your power consumption isn't affected.
 Wine Autostart makes use of Autorun (R) information to know which file to start, but it can also look for files manually and ask you which one to run in case the Autorun (R) information is incorrect or invalid.

 I am a university student studying for a Computing and IT degree, and I enjoy programming in my free time.
 I find it rewarding to help people, and I also like to keep learning new things (hence why I wrote this website).
-Currently, I am a skilled Python developer, and know how to use HTML5 and CSS3, and I'm currently writing my next program in C++.
-I also enjoy cycling, acting, climbing, and gardening when I can.
+Currently, I am a skilled Python developer, and know how to use HTML5 and CSS3.
+I have also written simple Java programs as part of my university study, with a view to learning more in due course.
+In my free time, I enjoy cycling, acting, climbing, and gardening.

 Volunteering doing gardening and groundswork at a nearby model town is one of my favourite things to do when I have time.
 It offers a nice change of pace, but there's also plenty to think about with our water sustainability project currently being undertaken.